Bosnia-Herzegovina profile - Media

 There are more than 200 commercial radio and TV stations.
-They operate within a weak advertising market.
-But annual advertising revenues in broadcasting are still around 10 times the figure for print media.
+The sector is saturated and outlets operate within a weak advertising market.
+Advertising revenues for broadcasters outstrip those for print media.

-There are more than 2.3 million internet users (Internetlivestats.com, 2016) - a figure that represents 61.6% of the population.
-Online activity is concentrated among younger people and there is no filtering of online content.
+There are more than 2.6 million internet users (Internetworldstats, 2017) - nearly 70% of the population.
+There is no filtering of online content.
+Facebook is the leading social media resource.

 - Oslobodjenje (Liberation) - Sarajevo, daily